rsdoiel/antenna/socal_north.md

 ---

-## Residents flee on foot as Palisades Fire destroys homes
+## Palisades Fire: Authorities report 'high number of significant injuries' to residents who did not evacuate

 date: 2025-01-07, updated: 2025-01-08, from: The LAist

-The fire has become a nightmare scenario for multiple coastal communities.
+The fire is a nightmare scenario for multiple coastal communities, with massive damage and no containment.

 <br>